PavanRangani/docs/docs/prd/investments-views/account-cash-target.md

 ## Filter
 ### UX Rule
-- Allows to filter records using `Family` & `Entity`
+- Allows to filter records using `Family`, `Entity` & `Workspace`
-- When any fitler is applied, system shows RESET button to the right side.
+- When any filter is applied, system shows RESET button to the right side.
 - On click RESET, all filters will be reset to default state.
 - When user applied fiter or RESET the filter, system shows loader after the excel icon until data is not loaded and system shows current data until new data is loaded.